 - Members (member profile information).

-Transcripts can be delivered the day-of a Live Chat.
+Transcripts can be delivered on the day of a Live Chat.